Decorative neutral curve divider

 MEDDIC is a sales qualification framework developed at PTC (Parametric Technology Corporation) in the 1990s.
 The acronym stands for Metrics, Economic Buyer, Decision Criteria, Decision Process, Identify Pain, and Champion.
 Each element represents critical information sales teams must uncover to qualify and win complex B2B deals.

 Unlike basic qualification methods that ask surface-level questions, MEDDIC forces deep discovery.
-It's not enough to know the prospect wants a solution—you must understand exactly what success looks like (Metrics), who controls the budget (Economic Buyer), how they'll evaluate options (Decision Criteria), the approval process (Decision Process), why they're buying now (Identify Pain), and who internally advocates for you (Champion).
+It's not enough to know the prospect wants a solution—you must understand exactly what success looks like (Metrics),.
+Controls the budget (Economic Buyer), how they'll evaluate options (Decision Criteria), the approval process (Decision Process), why they're buying now (Identify Pain),.
+Who internally advocates for you (Champion).

 The framework has evolved into variations including MEDDPIC (adding Paper Process for contract negotiation) and MEDDPICC (adding Competition).
 While the acronym expands, the core principle remains: systematic qualification prevents wasted effort on deals you can't win while identifying exactly what's needed to close winnable opportunities.